b8b/libjail/README.md

 # libjail

-JVM library to work with FreeBSD jails
+JVM library and tools to work with FreeBSD jails